KULeuven-COSIC/master-truncation/ECDSA/README.md

 #### Running

-The following binaries have been used for the paper:
+The following binaries are available, of which the first few have been used for the paper:

 | Protocol | Binary |
 | --- | --- |